 <img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=735190889966745&amp;ev=PageView&amp;noscript=1">

 Throwing a party is supposed to be fun.
-But all too often, the experience is more stressful than enjoyable — especially when you host a large group in a small space.
-Follow these tips for planning a party in an apartment from Country Classics for help creating a get-together full of great memory-making and even better people!
+But all too often, the experience is more stressful than enjoyable, especially when you host a large group in a small space.

 How to Host an Apartment-Friendly Party

-From who to invite to what to cook, these small apartment party ideas are your roadmap to entertaining success.
+From whom to invite to what to cook, these small apartment party ideas are your roadmap to entertaining success.
+So keep them in mind when you’re sifting through apartment party ideas and party decoration ideas and learning how to host a party in a small apartment.

 1. Do the Math